python33r/kotlin-weather/README.md

 * `minHumidity()`, to find the record having the lowest humidity

-Each of these can return `null` in the case of an empty dataset or a dataset in which measurements are available for the meteorological parameter of interest.
+Each of these can return `null` in the case of an empty dataset or a dataset in which measurements are not available for the meteorological parameter of interest.

 In addition, the [insolation][ins] over a 24-hour period at the measurement